nodejs/node/doc/api/n-api.md

 In order to maintain broadest compatibility with all runtimes you may define `NODE_API_NO_EXTERNAL_BUFFERS_ALLOWED` in your addon before includes for the node-api headers.
-Doing so will hide the 2 methods that create external buffers.
+Doing so will hide the 2 functions that create external buffers.
 This will ensure a compilation error occurs if you accidentally use one of these methods.